JulianHysi/personal-blog/README.md

 - create, edit and delete an account/profile
 - auth system
 - create, edit, and delete posts (admin only)
 - comment on a post
+- full-text search posts
 - add tags to the post when you create it
 - view posts, by user, by tag or by date (no need to be logged in)